 When I think of Pride Toronto, I think of love, acceptance, and freedom.
 There is so much love and unity in the air that it is mesmerizing and intoxicating.
 One little-known gem about Pride is the abundance of gourmet food trucks and stations dishing out mouth watering meals.
 They are serving up everything from baked goods to fish tacos to every kind of poutine you can imagine!
-I obviously had to grab my friends, make my way down the line and try a little bit of everything!
+I obviously had to grab my friends, make my way down the line and try a little bit of everything!after reading this article to make your food truckh usiness run more smoothly.

 The first truck we hit was Temptations.
 It’s linked to Annina’s Bake Shop; a hot spot North of Toronto in Goodwood, Ontario.
 Ironically, I go there all the time but was completely surprised to see them here in Toronto, let alone have a food truck!
 I had a couple of hungry ladies with me and we were ready to indulge.
 Their baked goods are absolutely to die for.
 It’s like grandma’s fresh baked desserts meets sunshine on your taste buds.
 Simply no other way to put it.
 I eagerly watched my aunt devour their Korean Pork Tacos while I drooled.
 I don’t even eat pork and I was ready to inhale it.
 The taco was captivating and there was definitely no shortage of ingredients.
 My aunt reported it was full of flavor.